CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

  - The api.login file holds the username and password to login to the ROSA classic/hypershift cluster.

 ![Alt text](../../../resources/screenshots/Screenshot%20from%202023-06-29%2010-00-38.png "Files Created in the $SHARED_DIR after cluster provision")

-As you can see in the link above this workflow is equipped with steps for deprovisioning which include must-gather that we get for free simply just by using this.
-This also is complete with the [firewatch-report-issues ref](https://steps.ci.openshift.org/reference/firewatch-report-issues) which can be used to create Jira issues based on failures.

 ____________________________________________